 River Wild rents out high-roof Dodge Promaster vans with gorgeous dark wood interiors that are even available for winter adventures (though anyone venturing out into the Alaskan winter ought to make sure they know what they’re doing).
 River Wild also offers trip planning assistance for a small fee.

-@getlostvans Man cooking in campervan rentals outdoor kitchen
+@getlostvans Man cooking in outdoor kitchen out the back for a minivan camper rental

 Photo by @getlostvans